OpenVoiceOS/ovos-technical-manual/docs/user_res_files.md

 **Verify the Language Addition**:

    - Once the files are copied over, verify that the new language is supported by the skill.
-   - Restart the Mycroft or OpenVoiceOS service to allow the skill to recognize the newly added language resources.
+   - Restart OpenVoiceOS to allow the skill to recognize the newly added language resources.
    - Test the skill using the newly added language to ensure that it functions correctly and uses the appropriate language-specific resources.

 By following these steps, users can add support for additional languages to existing skills by creating new language folders and copying the required resource files.